Author

 Thinking about your next car?

-AutoMoney Trust offers hire purchase finance from £4,000 to £25,000 over 36 to 84 months with no deposit required.
-We consider applications from people with poor credit.
-The initial check is a soft search that will not affect your credit file.
-Check your eligibility on our apply for car finance page.
+AutoMoney Trust offers Hire Purchase finance from £4,000 to £25,000 over 36 to 84 months, with no deposit required.
+If you're ready to start looking for a car, check your eligibility first with a soft credit search that won't affect your credit file to understand your budget.

 FAQs